Marissapy/marissapy.github.io/_pages/about.md

 ## Research Focus

-### Aging and *C. elegans*

-My primary research interest lies in aging medicine, particularly in identifying compounds that influence healthspan and lifespan in model systems.
-I am interested in applying computational biology approaches to explore which natural or synthetic compounds may be beneficial or harmful to biological systems.
-While I have worked extensively with Caenorhabditis elegans, I view it as one of several useful model organisms—including cultured cells and other systems—for understanding the biological effects of candidate compounds.
-Beyond phenotypic screening, I am also interested in uncovering the underlying molecular mechanisms that mediate these effects.
+My primary research interest lies in** aging medicine**, particularly in identifying compounds that influence healthspan and lifespan in model systems.
+I am interested in applying **computational biology** approaches to explore which natural or synthetic compounds may be beneficial or harmful to biological systems.
+While I have worked extensively with _Caenorhabditis elegans_, I view it as one of several useful model organisms—including cultured cells and other systems—for understanding the biological effects of candidate compounds.
+Beyond phenotypic screening, I am also interested in uncovering the underlying **molecular mechanisms** that mediate these effects.

 ## Skills

 My research balances work in both the wet and dry lab:
-- **Wet lab (50%)**: Includes culturing C. elegans and mammalian cells, performing cellular and molecular biology experiments, and developing high-throughput pipelines for compound screening.
+- **Wet lab (50%)**: Includes culturing _C. elegans_ and mammalian cells, performing cellular and molecular biology experiments, and developing high-throughput pipelines for compound screening.
 - **Dry lab (50%)**: Focuses on **machine learning modeling**, **multi-omics data analysis**, **molecular dynamics simulations**, and **virtual screening** of bioactive molecules.

 ## Broader Research Experience